 After 9 years of pushing WooCommerce to its limits, Gourmet Basket faced a crisis that threatened their biggest revenue period: their checkout was timing out during peak season.

-For a luxury gift hamper retailer that processes three months of revenue in a single week during Christmas rush, checkout failures weren’t just an inconvenience.
-They were watching hundreds—possibly thousands—of orders disappear as customers abandoned their carts in frustration.
+For a luxury gift hamper retailer that processes three months of revenue in a single week during the Christmas rush, checkout failures were not an inconvenience.
+They were hundreds – possibly thousands – of orders disappearing as customers abandoned their carts.
+Baymard Institute puts the average cart abandonment rate near 70% even when checkout works; a checkout that times out turns that number into a catastrophe during your highest-volume week.

-The challenge wasn’t just about speed.
+The challenge was not only speed.
 Gourmet Basket had built their entire operation around WooCommerce, with deep integrations into:

 - Cin7 for inventory management